Azure/API-Management/changelogs/api-management-service.md

 - We fixed a bug and stopped the fields of type array-of-objects from causing GraphQL resolver runtime errors
 - Load balancer feature ...
 - Expressions are now work as expected for in the `<audience/>` elements in the [`validate-jwt`](https://learn.microsoft.com/azure/api-management/validate-jwt-policy) policy
-- We fixed a bug that caused XML entities to be erroneously unescaped in the policy documents
+- We fixed a bug causing XML elements within Liquid templates in policy documents to be needlessly decoded
+- URL properties in the [Backend](https://learn.microsoft.com/rest/api/apimanagement/backend/create-or-update) entity no longer accept URLs containing query parameters.
+We've made the change to fix a bug.
+Please use [`set-query-parameter`](https://learn.microsoft.com/azure/api-management/set-query-parameter-policy) policy and [`backend.credentials.query`](https://learn.microsoft.com/rest/api/apimanagement/backend/create-or-update#backendcredentialscontract) to set query parameters

 ### Self-hosted developer portal releases